muradnajafli/json-converter/README.md

 Create a program that meets the requirements from the description.
 What do you need to do:

-- Read java doc (you can find it inside of classes).
+- Read java doc (you can find it inside classes).
 Java doc includes some additional information.
-- Check codebase and solve all compilation errors
+- Check codebase and solve all compilation errors.
-- Instead “TODO()” fill functions body by your own Kotlin code that will complete the program and will pass unit tests
+- Change “TODO()” and fill the functions body with your own Kotlin code that will complete the program and will pass unit tests.